Randonee/BasisApple/README.md

 **Installation**

 run this command (make sure Basis has a capital "B")

 	haxelib install Basis

 **Running the Example**

+**There is a bug with 0.0.2 of BasisApple.
+To run the example you will need the latest trunk code** See https://github.com/Randonee/Basis for build instructions.

 * Download the 0.0.2 example: https://github.com/Randonee/BasisApple/tree/v0.0.2/example
 * From the example directory run the command: haxelib run Basis build.xml apple